sde-project/news-layers/README.md

 - `/latest`: get latest news from crypto niche news providers;
 - `/search`: search for specific news based on the time frame and the currency.

-The API documentation can be found under `/api-docs`.
+The API documentation can be found under `/api-docs` - port 9001 if run with docker-compose.